Splunk App & Technology Add-On [Current Version]

 Standard field of Splunk with options: automatic, manual.
 Default value in our case is automatic.
 We have kept validation of not allowing user to change from UI, as we give SourceType from code.

 This parameter allows user to decide which index to be used for TruSTAR data.
-User needs to ensure that index is already present in the Splunk environment.
-If no value is provided, by default it will use “main” index.
+User needs to ensure that index is already present in the Splunk environment (should have been created as part of "Configure TruSTAR Technology Add-ons" Step 1).
+If no value is provided, by default the TA will import data from TruSTAR Station to the “main” index.
+If the user changes this setting from the Default, the user MUST follow the "Change Macro Definition" instructions below.

 Click on Next button on top, after adding each value for modular input in the form.